yamaton/vscode-h2o/README.md

 The H2O executable can also be selected with the `shellCompletion.h2oPath` setting.
 Its default value, `<bundled>`, uses the scanner packaged for the current platform.

+Parser-backed completion, hover, and debug features are enabled by default for Shell Script and BitBake documents up to 1,048,576 UTF-16 characters.
+Use `shellCompletion.maxDocumentCharacters` to change this per workspace or workspace folder; set it to `0` to remove the limit.

 ## Supported Platforms

 The Visual Studio Marketplace selects a package containing the native H2O scanner for the Extension Host that runs VS Code: